How to Make Flying Paper Helicopter with 3 Blades

 • Use heavier paper.
 Does the weight of the paper affect how the helicopter spin or the speed at which it descends?

-• Use longer or wider stripes of paper.
+• Use longer or wider strips of paper.
 How do the dimensions of the blades affect the helicopter’s flight?

 • Instead of releasing it, try throwing the paper helicopter.
 Does the helicopter right itself and spin to the ground?